booloff/Monarch-Flashcards/README.md

 ## Background

 As a polyglot and avid language learner, I used to use Quizlet daily, and created over 600 Quizlet sets between 2015 - 2020.
-I always used "write" mode because it keeps you honest.
-Unlike most other programs that simply reveal the answer, Write mode forces you to engage more actively with the material and reinforces the learning more efficiently.
+I always used "write" mode because the type-the-answer functionality keeps you honest.

-When Andrew Sutherland (The founder of Quizlet) left in 2020, and the new leadership removed Write mode, I, like other users, was extremely dismayed.
+When the original founder of Quizlet stepped down in 2020, I was dismayed when the new management removed "write" mode.

-Worst of all, I have been unable to find a suitable replacement.
-Anki doesn't support type-the-answer study modes, nor do any other popular spaced-repitition software.
+Worst of all, other popular flashcard apps like Anki don't offer any type-the-answer options.
+So I eventually decided to create one myself.
-So I decided to create the software myself, and the result is Monarch Flashcards!
+And the result is Monarch Flashcards! :)

 ## Bugs and feedback

 If you find any bugs or have any suggestions please contact me at jonathansheehy1@gmail.com to let me know.
 I want it to be great and help as many people as possible, so I need feedback to know where to improve it.

-Also, Monarch Flashcards my first coding project and I'll disclose that I used AI assistance to create it.
+Also, Monarch Flashcards is my first coding project and I'll disclose that I used AI assistance to create it.
-As such, the code is not as refined as I'd ideally like it to be.
-My plan is to clean up the code and publish once it's in a clean, readable state.

-In the meantime, if you're reading this before I've published and have any suggestions I would greatly appreciate them!!!
+All the bugs are Claude's fault, all the parts that work great were written by me.

 ## Screenshots